andriystr/Monapy/README.md

 ```

 #### Combining steps
-Sometimes need make separate chain, for this exists '~' expresion.
+Sometimes need to make a separate sub-chain, for this exists '~' expression.
 ##### Examples:
 ```python
 >>> from monapy import Step